 Emma continued, "Have you erased all traces of Brian from your memory?
-What a good boy he was, see loved by everyone in this room.
-And when he was wrenched from your arms, do you remember how you felt, see long him walk out of this hall for the last time?"
+What a good boy he was, [i] loved by everyone in this room.
+And when he was wrenched from your arms, do you remember how you felt, [i] seeing him walk out of this hall for the last time?"

 Frank's shoulders began to shake, and he sobbed.
 "I'll never forget it!
 Day or night!
 God, forgive me!"
-Frank crumpled back into his seat, see and the woman next to him put her arms around his shoulders.
+Frank crumpled back into his seat, EP and the woman next to him put her arms around his shoulders.
 Several people around the room moved as if ready to stand and speak.
 The pastor dashed to the pulpit and grabbed the microphone.
 "Folks!
 Folks!
 Let's not let this get out of hand.
 We must come to order!"

-The chatter continued unabated, so he finally shouted, "This meeting is adjourned!
-"We'll come back Wednesday night and discuss this in an orderly fashion.
-You're dismissed."
-He darted out through a door behind the pulpit, and in a few seconds, the lights in the room began to go out one by one.
+The chatter continued unabated, so he finally shouted, "This meeting is adjourned! [\sum{sep}] We'll come back Wednesday night and discuss this in an orderly fashion.
+You're dismissed." [\sum{sep} He darted out through a door behind the pulpit, [\sum{sep} And in a few seconds, [\sum{sep} The lights in the room began to go out one by one.